giridhar7632/the-MERN-stack/08-notes-crud-api.md

 module.exports = router
 ```

-Here, the `auth` middleware is also added to the method, so that it adds restricts only logged in users can access these routes.
+Here, the `auth` middleware is also added to the method, so that it adds restricts only logged-in users can access these routes.

-Add the base route for this router in `index.js` file.
+Add the base route for this router in the `index.js` file.

 ```js
 // index.js